DecimalTurn/Excel-Pomodoro-Timer/README.md

-# Excel Pomodoro Timer for Windows and Mac
+# Excel Pomodoro Timer

 This Project offers a simple Excel Timer for the Pomodoro Technique.
 More details on the Pomodoro Technique:
 - https://en.wikipedia.org/wiki/Pomodoro_Technique
 - https://www.sky-spiral.com/an-evaluation-of-the-pomodoro-technique/

+# Compatibility

+Excel for Windows: Full compatibility

+Excel for Mac: Partial compatibility

 # Installation